Melissa Knowles

 During my partner’s illness, I'd bring nature photos into Dana Farber with us, reminders of beauty and the natural rhythms of life.
 I started sharing them with our care team, and they became expressions of gratitude that sometimes there were little words for.
 Each hospital visit, we'd choose a treatment room with a large window, where we could see this one tree - it's so clear in my mind still.
 When Geordie entered hospice, we'd walk to the cliffs that our home sits atop of.
 The last time we did this, him holding my waist tightly, a red tail hawk flew across our path.
 "You're ready to take to wing," I said.
 When he was too weak to walk to the cliffs, he opened our bedroom door which led to the garden, and he'd take his shoes off to stand barefoot in the grass, and say, "I belong to the earth."
 These were among his last few days, but he was always a man who belonged to the earth.
 There's a line in a song, "I've been tamed by the wind and the rain," and that was always Geordie.

-In our bedroom, I placed every nature photo I'd printed around us - bringing the outside inside - recreating what I imagine the Paleolithic caves were - a healing sanctuary created through artwork reminding us of where we come from and where we're returning to.
+In our bedroom, I placed every nature photo I'd printed around us - bringing the outside inside - recreating what I imagine the Paleolithic caves were - a healing place created through artwork reminding us of where we come from and where we're returning to.
 If you or someone you love are ill or are in hospice and would like to bring the outside inside through a curated selection of small fine art prints, please reach out.

-Creative Health
+Creative Health & Education

-Creative Health is a service that enhances both healthcare and educational environments by integrating visual arts, music, and photography to support the wellbeing of patients, caregivers, students, and staff.
+Creative Health & Education is a service that enhances both healthcare and educational environments by integrating visual arts, music, and photography to support the wellbeing and creativity of patients, caregivers, students, and staff.
 In healthcare settings, I bring comfort and inspiration by visiting patients at their bedside to sing, read, paint, or engage with photographs.
 I also transform public spaces, such as waiting rooms, with curated photo installations or creative workshops that uplift the atmosphere for everyone.

-In educational spaces, Creative Health uses photography to nurture students' emotional health, offering hands-on workshops that encourage self-expression and mindfulness.
-These sessions provide students not only with photography equipment, but with a creative outlet to explore their emotions, enhance their self-awareness, and connect with their surroundings.
-Drawing on the long history of the arts in healing, Creative Health fosters a supportive, positive environment in hospitals, clinics, schools, and care facilities, enriching the wellbeing of all who participate.
+In educational spaces, photography and art are taught to nurture students' emotional health, offering hands-on workshops that encourage self-expression and personal growth, as well as outreach.
+These sessions provide students not only with cameras, lenses, and a range of artistic materials, but with a creative outlet to explore their emotions, enhance their self-awareness, and connect with their surroundings.

 Exhibits